Cones

 Introduction

-Let $\mathbb{F}$ be an ordered field; the default is that $\mathbb{F}=\mathbb{Q}$ is the field of rational numbers and other fields are not yet supported everywhere in the implementation.
+Let $\mathbb{F}$ be an ordered field; the default is that $\mathbb{F}=\mathbb{Q}$ is the field of rational numbers.

-A set $C \subseteq \mathbb{F}^n$ is called a (polyhedral) cone if it can be written as the set of nonnegative linear combinations of finitely many vectors in $\mathbb{F}^n$.
+A set $C \subseteq \mathbb{F}^n$ is called a (polyhedral) cone if it can be written as the set of non-negative linear combinations of finitely many vectors in $\mathbb{F}^n$.
 Equivalently, cones can be written as the intersection of finitely many homogeneous linear inequalities.

 Any cone is a special case of a polyhedron.
 Conversely, intersecting a cone with a suitable affine hyperplane yields a polyhedron whose faces are in bijection with the faces of the cone.
 Going back and forth between polyhedra and their homogenizations, the cones, is a frequent operation.
 This is one reason for keeping cones as a distinct type.